-Especially in the 1970's, orthopedagogics settled in and an authentic foundation was laid on which it could be developed further.
-Problematic educating, however, was not yet at its center and until the 1970's there was only a vague reference to the quality of implementing educative essentials in their mutual inter-relations.
+Especially in the 1970's, orthopedagogics settles in and an authentic foundation is laid on which it could be developed further.
+Problematic educating, however, is not yet at its center, and until the 1970's, there is only a vague reference to the quality of implementing educative essentials in their mutual interrelations.

-It had gradually become clear that orthopedagogics not only involves a disabled child but also a child who is different from an ordinary child.
+It has gradually become clear that orthopedagogics not only involves a disabled child, but also a child who is different from an ordinary child.

-Although from the beginning, Nel and his co-workers had the idea that thinking about children with learning and behavioral difficulties constitutes a "separate and unique area" under the dome of the pedagogic, and which announces itself as a part science of the pedagogic, research and pronouncements about a child with problems was still mainly done from a general pedagogic and psychological perspective.
-Real specialization was still lacking and until late in the 1970's specific psychological and pedagogical insights were applied as psycho-orthopedagogic pronouncements about the problematic educating and the child's deviancy was explained accordingly.
+Although, from the beginning, Nel and his co-workers have the idea that thinking about children with learning and behavioral difficulties constitutes a "separate and unique area"^(27: 7) under the dome of the pedagogical, and which announces itself as a part-science of the pedagogical, research and pronouncements about a child with problems is still mainly done from a general pedagogical and psychological perspective.
+Real specialization is still lacking and, until late in the 1970's, specific psychological and pedagogical insights are applied as psycho-orthopedagogic pronouncements about the problematic educating, and the child's deviancy is explained accordingly.

-The integrated role of the child and adult in the problematic educative event was still not clearly noted.
-Post-graduate training attuned to intervening with the "deviant" child fell into two categories, namely, specializing in special education, on the one hand, and, on the other hand, specialization in assisting children with learning difficulties and behavioral deviations.
-Additional academic and professional qualifications in this regard resulted from acquiring an M. Ed. and D. Ed. degree in "Educational Psychology".
-Since 1962 some M. Ed. and D. Ed. degrees were also given in "Clinical Child Psychology and Mental Health Care", and from 1970 to 1972 also in "Orthopedagogic Diagnostics" which in 1975 was changed to "Orthopedagogic Diagnostics and

-Pedotherapy", and that subsequently was replaced by a specialization in "Orthopedagogics".
+The integrated role of the child and adult in the problematic educative event is still not clearly noted.
+Postgraduate training attuned to intervening with the "deviant" child falls into two categories, i.e., specializing in special education, on the one hand, and, on the other hand, specialization in assisting children with learning difficulties and behavioral deviations.
+Additional academic and professional qualifications in this regard result from acquiring an M. Ed. and D. Ed. degree in "Educational Psychology".
+Since 1962, some M. Ed. and D. Ed. degrees are also given in "Clinical Child Psychology and Mental Health Care", and from 1970 to 1972 also in "Orthopedagogic Diagnostics", which in 1975 is changed to "Orthopedagogic Diagnostics and Pedotherapy", and which subsequently is replaced by a specialization in "Orthopedagogics".

-There was further refinement in acquiring a learning image but the interaction between the inadequate actualization of the essentials of educating and the under-actualization of the modes of learning, as such, were still vaguely shown.
-The focus was mainly on establishing a learning effect image, and a child with learning problems was still mostly viewed as someone who learns inadequately because of defective learning modes such as perceptual-motor or auditory-verbal loss, or because of educational difficulties in general rather than because of a particularization of the problematic dynamics of educating regarding a particular child with learning problems.
+There is further refinement in acquiring a learning image, but the interaction between the inadequate actualization of the essentials of educating and the under-actualization of the modes of learning as such, are still vaguely shown.
+The focus is mainly on establishing a learning effect image, and a child with learning problems is still mostly viewed as someone who learns inadequately because of defective learning modes such as perceptual-motor or auditoryverbal loss, or because of educational difficulties, in general, rather than because of a particularization of the problematic dynamics of educating regarding a particular child with learning problems.

-Consequently, there was little evidence of a founded orthopedagogic perspective because of its "dependence" on and intertwining first with psychological pedagogics and later with psychopedagogics, and the order of the day from this perspective was mainly that orthopedagogics was an area of application for their ideas.
+Hence, there is little evidence of a founded orthopedagogic perspective because of its "dependence" on and intertwining, first with psychological pedagogics, and later with psychopedagogics, and the order of the delay from this perspective is mainly that orthopedagogics is an area of application for their ideas.

-Even though there was reference to the prevailing pedagogic thought, particular psychological trends were also leaned on heavily --especially the German psychology of thinking (42: 72-78), the child psychology of Hart de Ruyter (18), the child psychiatry of Vedder (66) and others.
+Even though there is reference to the prevailing pedagogical thought, particular psychological trends are also leaned on heavily, especially the German psychology of thinking^(42: 72-78), the child psychology of Hart de Ruyter(18), the child psychiatry of Vedder^{(66),} and others.